0xMadMad/packet-shooter/README.md

 - **`P` (punch) packets are unauthenticated by design** — they carry no data, so spoofing them can only create NAT-state noise, not message compromise.
 - **the anti-replay window is fixed at 1024** — a legitimate but very late/reordered packet older than the window is rejected rather than delivered.
 - **everything hinges on the user actually doing the fingerprint check** — the software can't verify a human did their part correctly.
+- **a sudden/unclean disconnect (crash, network drop) is not detected** — only a clean exit (Ctrl+C or `/exit`) sends a disconnect signal to the peer. if the other side just vanishes without exiting cleanly, the UI stays in `CONNECTED` state with no timeout to catch it.

 ---